dotpointer/dptools/README.md

 ### winmount

 Mount a Samba share using CIFS in a user friendly way.
+Made in Bash.

 ### vmaddusb